-BOTOX® injections or other trigger point injections may be recommended by Dr. Jarrod Cornehl, if you suffer from chronic myofascial pain.
+BOTOX® injections or other trigger point injections may be recommended by our dentists, if you suffer from chronic myofascial pain.
 But what exactly is this pain condition?
 It involves discomfort caused by tensed, knotted muscles.
 The pain usually begins at the trigger point but is "referred," so it is felt in other areas of the body.

-To learn more, or to discuss your options with Dr. Cornehl, please call the DENTAL STUDIO, at 415-392-5025, to arrange a consultation.
+To learn more, or to discuss your options, please call the DENTAL STUDIO, at 415-392-5025, to arrange a consultation.
 Our state-of-the-art dental office is located across the street from Union Square in San Francisco.
-Dr. Cornehl's patients visit him from across the Bay Area, including Oakland, Berkeley and San Rafael.
+Our patients visit him from across the Bay Area, including Oakland, Berkeley and San Rafael.

 What is Myofascial Pain?

 Myo- is a prefix referring to muscles, while fascia is the connective tissue surrounding your muscles, thus the word myo-fascial indicates pain in the muscles and fascia.
-At the DENTAL STUDIO, Dr. Cornehl sees many cases of orofacial pain related to myofascial trigger points (orofacial pain occurs in the mouth, jaws and face).
+At the DENTAL STUDIO, our dentists see many cases of orofacial pain related to myofascial trigger points (orofacial pain occurs in the mouth, jaws and face).
 Most cases of orofacial pain originate from the muscles and fascia surrounding the temporomandibular joints, or TMJs.

 Myofascial pain can be so debilitating that it affects your daily life.
 It originates in your muscles, at the trigger points, which are focused areas of tense muscles.
 Your muscles' trigger points may cause the symptoms if they are stressed, strained or overworked.